Tamra Judge Allegedly Cheating On Husband With Famous Boy-Band Member

 Rumors have been circulating that there has been trouble in paradise for Eddie and Tamra Judge.
 His sexuality has been questioned by some of The Real Housewives of Orange County ladies and was reportedly talked about this past weekend at Vicki Gunvalson’s party.
 While that should bother Judge, it may be water under the bridge after the latest tea gets spilled.
 According to All About the Tea, Tamra Judge is allegedly having an affair with Jeff Timmons.
 He is the founding member of the boy-band, 98 Degrees.
 They were all the rage in the 90’s and early 00’s.
 Details about the rumored affair are non-existent, but it appears Judge does have a connection to Timmons’ wife.

-Back in 2014, Amanda Timmons was offered a spot on The Real Housewives of Orange County but she declined.
-She reportedly had another project happening and when you are signed with the franchise it prohibits you from working on anything else.
+Back in 2014, Amanda Timmons was offered a spot on The Real Housewives of Orange County, but she declined.
+She reportedly had another project happening, and when you are signed with the franchise, it prohibits you from working on anything else.
 Tamra Judge knows Amanda and had even been friendly with her in the past.
 The two took a shot at the NoH8 jingle together.
 It appears that the Judges and the Timmons are definitely acquainted with one another.
 This cheating rumor has been circulating for a few weeks now as Judge tweeted to Timmons about the “bottom feeders” and made other remarks.

 @Amanda_Timmons so nice catching up.
 Sad the things people will do for attention ???? can't wait to see you,love to the family❤️#bottomfeeders